Director of Legacy Grants Monitoring

-Mark Shock is an Associate Program Executive at The Atlantic Philanthropies.
+Mark Shock is the Director of Legacy Grants Monitoring at The Atlantic Philanthropies.
 He is based in New York.

-Mark is a member of the grants monitoring team that is managing the successful closure of more than 300 grants as Atlantic completes its grantmaking and aims to close its doors by 2020.
+Mark is managing the successful closure of more than 300 grants as Atlantic completes its grantmaking and prepares to close its doors in 2020.
 In addition to supporting grantees and evaluators, he also assists in event planning for conferences, board meetings, and staff and alumni gatherings, as well as serving on the team that has directed the development and distribution of six films about Atlantic’s U.S. program work.

 A proud native of St. Clair Shores, Michigan, Mark holds a BFA in Acting from Wayne State University in Detroit.